Shopify/product-taxonomy/README.md

 Dive straight into [`dist`](./dist/) to find the files you need and integrate this taxonomy into your system.

-We're working on a variety of formats to make it easy to integrate with your systems.
-Today we have `txt` and `json` formats, and we're working on more.
+We offer `txt` and `json` formats to make it easy to integrate with your systems.
 If you have a specific format you'd like to see, please open an issue and let us know!

 ### 🧑🏼‍🏫 2.
 Taxonomists: How to make changes to the taxonomy